nadiaahmadian96/study-buddy/README.md

 License

 This project is licensed under the MIT License.
+See the LICENSE file for more details.

+Enjoy using Study Buddy App! 🎉